 How to Make a Scrap Quilt

 Any quilt pattern can be used to make a scrap quilt.
 Don't worry too much about the colors in your quilt.
 Instead, pay more attention to contrast among the patches, because contrast allows designs to either emerge or blend.
-To learn more about contrast, read Color Value for Quilters.
+To learn more about contrast, read Combining Color and Contrast for Sewing Gorgeous Quilts.

 A quick look at a basic color wheel explains color dominance, an important ingredient when designing a by quilt.